-Biodiesel is a domestically produced, renewable option to petroleum-based diesel and carries lower emissions and increases energy security compared to traditional diesel.
+Biodiesel is a domestically produced, renewable option to petroleum-based diesel.
+Produced from vegetable oils, animal fats, or recycled restaurant grease, it carries lower emissions and increases energy security compared to traditional diesel.

 It’s a liquid fuel often referred to as B100 or neat biodiesel in its pure, unblended form, and is used to fuel compression-ignition engines.